 The boxes marked with * are mandatory and must be filled.

-Not only does the area between the Baltic and Lake District feature attractive museums for art and culture, but also for nature, history and technology.
+The region between the Baltic Sea and Lake District features impressive museums, not only of art and culture, but also of nature, history and technology.
 The two experience museums Ozeaneum in Stralsund and Müritzeum in Waren/Müritz offer a more profound look into the world of indigenous animals.
-Whale models on a scale of 1 to 1 fascinate visitors to the "Ozeaneum", for instance, while Germany's largest aquarium for indigenous freshwater fish, "Müritzeum", captivates guests young and old.
+At the Ozeaneum, visitors get to see life size whale models, while the Müritzeum attracts young and old as Germany's largest aquarium for indigenous freshwater fish.

 The histories of Mecklenburg-Vorpommern’s many castles and manor houses are as interesting as their melodious names.
 Schloss Mirow is the birthplace of Sophie Charlotte of Mecklenburg-Strelitz, who later became the queen of England and Ireland.
-At a short distance, lies Schloss Hohenzieritz, which had the first English landscape park in Germany.
+At a short distance lies Schloss Hohenzieritz, which had the first English landscape park in Germany.
 It is here that Queen Louise of Prussia was born and where she also spent her last days.

 Stroll, marvel, relax: These three activities can be combined in the region's extensive gardens and parks.
 The largest park in terms of surface area surrounds the baroque Ludwigslust palace.
 With its water features, garden architecture and dendrological features, it is considered one of the most beautiful parks in northern Germany.
 The intersecting canal acts as the symmetry axis for the palace garden in Schwerin.
 Lake Schwerin and the palace, with which the park forms a unique ensemble, are spotlighted to great effect.
 Neustrelitz palace gardens are an impressive example of baroque garden architecture.